WOA-Project/Lumia950XLPkg/README.md

 I am too busy to write an average-user instruction.
 So if you are interested in, you are welcome to contribute to an easy instruction for all Lumia 950 XL users.

-A MSM8992 variant is also possible.
-Send me a pull request if you've done it!

 Or you can buy me a coffee: [PayPal](https://www.paypal.com/paypalme/imbushuo).

 ## Build